 Sufferers often feel excessively sleepy, increasing the risk of accidents when operating machinery or when driving.
 It can be difficult to concentrate at work and people with sleep apnoea are at an increased risk of developing serious health problems that include high blood pressure, stroke and diabetes.

-How can Luminous Dentistry treat sleep apnoea?
+How can Helix Dentistry treat sleep apnoea?

 Often mild to moderate sleep apnoea can be treated using a custom-made night splint.
 This will be designed by our dentist to gently hold your lower jaw and tongue slightly forwards, preventing your airway from becoming blocked.
 Afterwards, you and your sleeping partner should enjoy a far more peaceful and restful night’s sleep.